parlx-js/parlx.js/README.md

 height | string | `400px` | Height of parallax effect container | e.g: `500px`, `70vh`, `auto`
 mobile | boolean | `true` | Enable or disable parallax effect on mobile devices | Enable `true`, disable `false`

+## Event
+`parlxMove` event to get the current position of the parallax element

 ## License
 This project is licensed under the MIT License